wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Framework/React/React-Pattern-List.md

 - [2017-Characteristics of an Ideal React Architecture](https://parg.co/bD4): React is only the View; in essence: a thin view library with unidirectional data bindings and its own internal component life-cycle.

+- [2019-Writing Resilient Components](https://overreacted.io/writing-resilient-components/): There are important design principles that every component should strive to follow.
+But I don’t think style guides capture those principles well.
+We’ll talk about style guides first, and then look at the principles that really are useful.

 ## Code Organization | 代码组织

 - [2016-How to better organize your React applications?](https://parg.co/UII): I decided to spend some time to figure out what could be the best way to organize my future React projects.